TabularEditor/TabularEditorDocs/te3/editions.md

 This document provides an overview and comparison of the different editions of Tabular Editor 3.

-## Supported Data Modelling Scenarios
+## Supported Data Modeling Scenarios

-The main difference between the various editions of Tabular Editor 3, is which types of tabular data modelling scenarios they support.
+The main difference between the various editions of Tabular Editor 3, is which types of tabular data modeling scenarios they support.
 To understand this difference, consider that Analysis Services (Tabular) exists in a number of different "flavors":

-- Power BI Desktop
+- Power BI Desktop (make sure you you understand the [limitations](xref:desktop-limitations))
 - Power BI Premium through the XMLA Endpoint (Premium Per User or **Premium Capacity [A, EM or P SKUs]**)
 - SQL Server (2016+) Analysis Services (Editions: Developer, Standard, **Enterprise**)
 - Azure Analysis Services (Tiers: Developer, Basic, **Standard**)